LivePersonInc/developer-center/pages/Documents/AgentManagerExperience/AgentManagerWorkspaceAPI/Methods/metrics.md

 **Note:**

-This method is subject to Rate Limiting.
+This method is subjected to Rate Limiting.
 User manager should not send more than *X concurrent request* (to be defined) and no more than *Y request per minute* (to be defined).
 Any additional requests might be rejected with a 429 Status Code.